I love writing haiku.

 Why not check out the #haiku hashtags on Instagram and Twitter and join the fun!

 Do you have questions about haiku?
 Let me know!
-And, if you enjoy my work, you can show your support by buying me a cup or two of chai latté.
+And, if you enjoy my work, perhaps you'd consider supporting me of Ko-fi?
 It would mean the world to me.
 Thank you!